 The Twice-Exceptional Profile

 The combination of ADHD and high intellectual ability โ€” often called twice-exceptional or 2e in educational contexts โ€” is considerably more common than either condition alone would predict by chance.
 High intelligence and ADHD co-occur more frequently than random overlap between two independent traits would produce, suggesting some shared underlying factors.
+Research into fluid and crystallised intelligence shows that the two broad cognitive domains diverge markedly in people with ADHD: fluid reasoning (novel problem-solving) is often relatively preserved, while the processing and memory demands that feed crystallised knowledge accumulation are more disrupted.

 The twice-exceptional profile creates a specific and often frustrating dynamic.
 High cognitive ability can mask ADHD symptoms in academic and professional settings โ€” very intelligent people with ADHD may perform adequately in structured environments through raw intellectual compensation, reaching a ceiling only when cognitive demands exceed the compensatory capacity of their intelligence.
 This masking effect is one reason ADHD in high-IQ individuals is so frequently diagnosed late โ€” often not until adulthood when the academic scaffolding of school is removed and self-directed structure is required.